Lemon2ee/IME/README.md

           (called by the controller).
 - IMEController (interface)
     - Provides one function which initialize the program and process the input.
-- IMEControllerImpl
+- IMEControllerBasic
-    - The implementation of IMEController
+    - The basic version of IMEController which supports rgb, luma, value, intensity greyscale, brighten, flip, load and save. = IMEControllerPro
+    - Pro version of IMEController, with additional feature like blur, alpha-component, sharpen and sepia greyscale.

 Structure: In view package